What is our skin barrier?

 The skin barrier plays a vital role in keeping the skin healthy and functioning properly.
 When working correctly, it helps protect the skin from harmful external factors and maintain hydration, which is essential for keeping the skin looking and feeling smooth, soft, and supple.

-Protecting your skin barrier is essential because when it is damaged, it can lead to a number of skin issues, such as dryness, itching, redness, and inflammation.
-These problems can be unsightly and uncomfortable and, if left untreated, can potentially lead to more severe skin conditions such as eczema and psoriasis.
+Protecting your skin barrier is essential because when it is damaged, it can lead to a number of skin issues such as dryness, itching, redness, and inflammation.
+If left untreated, it can potentially lead to more severe skin conditions like eczema and psoriasis.

-Damage to the skin barrier can also make the skin more vulnerable to environmental toxins and pollutants, increasing the risk of skin cancer and other diseases.
-Furthermore, a damaged skin barrier can cause moisture loss and can lead to wrinkles, fine lines, and other signs of aging
+A damaged skin barrier also makes the skin more vulnerable to environmental toxins and pollutants, increasing the risk of skin cancer and other diseases.
+Furthermore, moisture loss from a compromised skin barrier can lead to wrinkles, fine lines, and other signs of aging.

 Winter Weather and Your Skin Barrier